junxit/us-congress-bills-116/metadata.md

 - 2019-12-05 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 316.
 - 2020-07-22 — Passed Senate with an amendment by Voice Vote. (consideration: CR S4398-4399; text: CR S4398-4399)
 - 2020-07-22 — Passed/agreed to in Senate: Passed Senate with an amendment by Voice Vote.(consideration: CR S4398-4399; text: CR S4398-4399)
+- 2020-07-23 — Held at the desk.
+- 2020-07-23 — Message on Senate action sent to the House.
+- 2020-07-23 — Received in the House.
+- 2020-12-10 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2020-12-10 — Considered as unfinished business. (consideration: CR H7126-7127)
+- 2020-12-10 — Considered under suspension of the rules. (consideration: CR H7115-7118)
+- 2020-12-10 — DEBATE - The House proceeded with forty minutes of debate on S. 906.
+- 2020-12-10 — Motion to reconsider laid on the table Agreed to without objection.
+- 2020-12-10 — Mr. Huffman moved to suspend the rules and pass the bill.
+- 2020-12-10 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 283 - 105 (Roll no. 242). (text: CR H7115)
+- 2020-12-10 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 283 - 105 (Roll no. 242).(text: CR H7115)
+- 2020-12-21 — Presented to President.
+- 2020-12-21 — Presented to President.
+- 2021-01-01 — Veto message received in Senate.
+Ordered held at the desk. (consideration: CR S8001-8002; text: CR S8002)
+- 2021-01-01 — Vetoed by President.
+- 2021-01-01 — Vetoed by President.